-There are a lot of reasons why you would consider replacing your cash with credit cards.
+You would consider replacing your cash with credit cards for many reasons.
 Some users find it easier to carry plastic instead of paper.
 Others prefer the speed of credit card transactions.
 Whatever your reasons might be, there is a lot you need to learn and understand about credit card offers.
 This is everything you need to know before you search and apply for your new credit card.

 Credit Cards: Definitions and Common Uses

-A credit card is a plastic card that is used as a payment method.
-The user, also known as a cardholder, gets a credit card from a card issuer, which is usually a bank.
-Credit cards differ from similar payment methods such as debit cards in that they allow people to borrow funds from banks.
+A credit card is a plastic card used as a payment method.
+The user, also known as a cardholder, gets a credit card from a card issuer, usually a bank.
+Credit cards differ from similar payment methods, such as debit cards, because they allow people to borrow funds from banks.

 The two main uses of credit cards are:

 A credit card is among the most popular payment methods for buying consumer goods and services.
-Paying with a credit card instead of cash is especially convenient if you don’t have cash on hand or simply don’t like using it for your transactions.
-It’s also very useful in terms of tracking and security.
+Paying with a credit card instead of cash is incredibly convenient if you don’t have any money or don’t like using cash for your transactions.
+It’s also beneficial in terms of tracking and security.

 What are the Benefits of Credit Cards?